nazmibunjkau/IMDB-Sentiment-Analysis/README.md

-We are generating our own binary classified input data for pos and neg IMDB movie reviews.
+We are obtaining our own binary classified input data for pos and neg IMDB movie reviews.
 Then, perform sentiment analysis to predict whether or not a movie review is pos or neg utilizing NLP techniques to generate feature lists and ML classification for prediction